 As of December 31, 2021, SpringBig had approximately \$12 million of U.S. federal net operating loss carryforwards available to reduce future taxable income, which can be carried forward indefinitely.
 The Tax Cuts and Jobs Act (the "Tax Act") included a reduction to the maximum deduction allowed for net operating losses generated in tax years after December 31, 2017 and the elimination of carrybacks of net operating losses.
 In addition, net operating loss carryforwards and certain tax credits may be subject to significant limitations under Section 382 and Section 383 of the Code, respectively, and similar provisions of state law.
 Under those sections of the Code, if a corporation undergoes an "ownership change," the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change attributes, such as research tax credits, to offset its post-change income or tax may be limited.
 In general, an "ownership change" will occur if there is a cumulative change in ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
-If SpringBig has experienced an ownership change at any time since its incorporation, SpringBig may already be subject to limitations, and future changes in SpringBig's stock ownership, which may be outside of SpringBig's control, may trigger an ownership change.
+If SpringBig has experienced an ownership change at any time since its incorporation, SpringBig may already be subject to limitations on its ability to utilize its existing net operating loss carryforwards and other tax attributes to offset taxable income or tax liability.
+In addition, the business combination, and future changes in SpringBig's stock ownership, which may be outside of SpringBig's control, may trigger an ownership change.
 Similar provisions of state tax law may also apply to limit SpringBig's use of accumulated state tax attributes.
 As a result, even if SpringBig earns net taxable income in the future, its ability to use its pre-change net operating loss carryforwards and other tax attributes to offset such taxable income or tax liability may be subject to limitations, which could potentially result in increased future income tax liability to SpringBig.